twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
 * Despite FontCreator 5.6 having unused content and using non-standard resource layout, [UPX](https://upx.github.io/) can't test the executable file (NotPackedException: not packed by UPX) but the executable file compresses successfully with or without parameters.
 * In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
-Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts (except in Simplified Chinese) and when exporting kerning pairs, instead of e.g. &lt;&lt; (much less than) for some symbols (e.g. opening guillemot), use a backslash followed by the character's hexadecimal code as escape code.
+Using East Asian languages as non-Unicode language (e.g. Korean) substitutes accented letters by ASCII counterparts (except in Simplified Chinese) and when exporting kerning pairs, instead of e.g. &lt;&lt; (much less than) for some symbols (e.g. opening guillemot), use a backslash followed by the character's hexadecimal code as escape code.

 ## Unregistered version limitations
 If registration is not performed during the grace period, the following restrictions will be imposed on the version number:
-* All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will add **(UNREGISTERED)** to the title bar and the registration information in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` will show strings stating that the program is not registered.
+* All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will add a word to the title bar and the registration info in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` states that the program is not registered.
 After a grace period of 30 days, the paragraph changes in `TSPLASHFORM`.
-* 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a nag screen is shown when pressing **Start** in `TSPLASHFORM`.
+* 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, `TSHAREWAREFORM` is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.